Pre-pruning machine

 The opening system

 This opens the machine so that the cutting elements can be removed when passing through the post.
 This operation can be manual or automated.
-Automatic opening at the stake is ensured by optical detection (Pellenc Visio system) or inductive detection (requires the presence of metal stakes).
+Automatic opening at the stake is ensured by optical detection (infrared), inductive detection (requires the presence of metal stakes) or manual detection (triggered by a control unit operated by the tractor driver).

 Pruning machine